 Fully Transitioned and Running – Now well into 2019, I’m busier than ever and have seen opportunities for great cross-pollination across the many new circuits that have opened by serving on several boards and further expanding from the already wide bandwidth Vanderbilt University afforded.

 Joining and becoming a board member of The Chestnut Group, a regionally organized group of “plein air” painters, opened so many new relationships that painting again in oils is a major source of inspiration.
 Channeling that energy has included workshops by nationally recognized artists and the sale of artwork from my site hosted by Saatchi Galleries.
 Following a successful show at Andrew Jackson’s Hermitage and co-chairing The Chestnut Group’s 2018 art exhibit with Warner Parks, I am now co-chairing the 2019 show and sale jointly planned with Centennial Park.

 Both my landscape consulting and art are now consolidated on a single site at www.judson.site.
 I’m primarily selling paintings and photographs featured on my site directly to the local market on my gmail account, but also directly thru Saatchi.
-I will be instructing a week long class in watercolors at the Monteagle SS Assembly from June 18 thru 22 of this year for the second summer in a row.
+I will be instructing a week long class in watercolors at the Monteagle SS Assembly in June of this year for the second summer in a row.

 Consulting LLC launched in 2015 – After 30 years of overseeing the planning/design, construction and operations of the facilities and grounds at Vanderbilt University, under three very different leadership styles, I formed my LLC in the fall of 2015 to explore new directions.